Skip to Content

 • Do not feed your dog table scraps.

-• Change your dog’s bowl as some dogs don’t like to see their reflection in stainless steel or glass bowls.
+• Change your dog’s bowl, as some dogs don’t like to see their reflection in stainless steel or glass bowls.
 Try switching to a ceramic bowl instead.

 • Always ensure your Poodle’s bowl is clean.
 Would you like to eat off a dirty plate?

 • Try an interactive dog feeder that can make your dog’s mealtimes fun.
 They are also excellent if your dog is easily distracted by his environment.
-Check out the Outward Hound Fun Feeder from Amazon.
-This bestseller comes in multiple sizes and ridge patterns and has over 80,000 positive reviews.

 • Praise your Poodle when he eats from his bowl.